Skip to Main Content

 • Never Engage in Illegal Reproduction of Videos: Avoid illegally reproducing, distributing, or publicly displaying videos without the proper permissions.
 Unauthorized duplication or sharing could lead to legal consequences for both the instructor and the institution.

-By understanding and following these guidelines, you can provide valuable audiovisual content to your students while staying compliant with copyright laws
+By understanding and following these guidelines, you can provide valuable audiovisual content to your students while staying compliant with copyright laws.

 Images and Photos